ElenaStoeva/web-development/design-plan/design-journey.md

 2. Add image uploads to edit page and Add plant form.
 (DONE)
 3. Make filters work - currently they don't do anything.
 (DONE)
 4. Improve design of filter buttons as per feedback from Milestone 3.
 (DONE)
 5. Support multiple tags per plant.
 Currently, each plant can only have one tag.
+(DONE)
-6. Add more user credentials to the database.
+6. Make filtering and sorting sticky.
 7. Implement user access.
 (DONE)
 8. Implement login/logout control.
 (DONE)
 9. Polish design of website.